Skip navigation

 Vision and aims

-The Global Violence Prevention SIG aims to raise awareness and promote the evidence base for action on war and conflict as threats to health.
+The Global Violence Prevention SIG aims to raise awareness and promote the evidence base for action on violence and conflict as threats to health.
 The SIG fosters collaboration and knowledge exchange with similarly aligned organisations, including other FPH SIGs and the Global Alliance on War, Conflict and Health.
-Thus, group and independent projects, as well as academic collaborations, are facilitated, with the goal of raising awareness of and advocating for preventative approaches to protecting health worldwide and promoting peace.
+Thus, group and independent projects, as well as academic collaborations, are facilitated, with the goal of raising awareness of and advocating for preventative approaches to protecting health worldwide and promoting violence reduction worldwide.

 Activity: Modernise the FPH statement on the role of PH in violence prevention